 - For example, if a teammate’s shift is 9am to 5pm daily and they decide to work late and toggle themselves back online, they will remain available until 5pm the next day, unless they manually mark themselves as out-of-office again.

-Will rules assign conversations to teammates who are not on shift?
+Will rules assign to me when off shift?

 - All auto-assigning rules behavior abide by the teammate’s shift within that Team.

 - For example, when a teammate is off shift for Team A but on shift in Team B, any responses they receive that originated in a team inbox in Team A will cause that thread to become unassigned and returned to that team inbox.
 In Team B, responses will continue to be assigned to the teammate.